The-Unstable-World-backup/binary/README.md

 # binary

-mods and ` 	minetestserver_alpine.AppImage` are compiled hourly, others are compiled daily.
+mods, games and `minetestserver_alpine.AppImage` are compiled hourly, others are compiled daily.

 Minetest daily development build and modpack for the `The Unstable World` server